Lares Trek Information 2023

 What can you see and do on the Lares Trek?

 Lares Valley has a unique cultural trekking route, that treks off the beaten path.
-You pass through the most isolated indigenous communities which are keeping the Inca culture alive and will have the privilege to interact with them.
+You pass through the most isolated indigenous communities which are keeping their Inca culture alive and you get the privilege to interact with them.
 The route is incredibly picturesque, with majestic ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas.

 Best Itinerary For The Lares Trek To Machu Picchu 4 Days & 3 Nights

 Every company should provide you with an itinerary similar to the one below.
-Pay attention to the place names, since there are several different routes.
+Pay attention to the names of the places listed in the itinerary, since there are several different routes.
 Most companies will start or end at the Lares Hot Springs.
-At least one company (SAM Tarvel Peru) offers a heated swimming pool, which may prove to be a better option than the hot springs.
-If they are successful, you can expect other companies to soon follow suit.
+At least one company (SAM Travel Peru) offers a chance to enjoy the hotsprings and comfortable hotel accomodation in Aguas Calientes.

 Day 1: Cusco – Lares – Cuncani – Kiswarani